mindgruve/mg-reverse-proxy/README.md

 ## Cache Adapters
 Configuration of MG-Reverse-Proxy is handled through cache adapters.
 Included in the source code is an adapter for WordPress, but you can write your own by implementing the CacheAdapterInterface.

-## The WordPress Adapter
-A description of these constructor arguments....

-**$bootstrapFile** The path to the file that bootstraps your application.
-For example, the wp-blog-header.php file in wordpress.
-**$store** The cache store that you want the reverse proxy to use.
-**$maxAge** The default max-age for your responses.
-You can instruct MG-Reverse-Proxy to vary this per request by adjusting your adapter.
-**$surrogate** - See the documentation of the Symfony HTTPCache.
-Useful if you are using Varnish.
-**$httpCacheOptions** - These are the options passed to the Symfony HTTPCache class.

 ## Stores
 Symfony HTTPCache has the concept of a cache store.
 By default, this is a local directory on the file system.
 If you want to use a different caching strategy (memcache, redis...), you can create your own implementation of the StoreInterface.